buntine/traka/README.md

 A Rails 3+ plugin for simple tracking of changes to resources over time.

-Traka will keep track of *create*, *update* and *destroy* over time in your application.
+Traka will keep track of *create*, *update* and *destroy* actions over time in your application.
 It uses a simple versioning system so you can complie groups of changes into blocks.

 Changes that cancel each other out will be automatically cleansed from a changeset.
 For example, if one record is created and then destroyed later in the same changeset, the two will cancel each other out.

 Traka is useful in conjunction with APIs that need to be able to have simple versioning.
-For example, your app neds to send out a changeset when a new version of the data is published.
+A common use-case is when your API needs to send out a succinct changeset when a new version of the data is published.
 This way your API can send just the data that has been created/updated/destroyed instead of sending out everything every time.

 ## Install